imbrn/awesome-react-steps/README.md

 ![custom dark](./docs/screenshots/arrows/dark.png)
 ![custom dark](./docs/screenshots/arrows/red.png)

+> It's only implemented Arrows stepper util now, but more steppers will be available soon. :)

 ## Quick usage

 The quickest way for you to use a stepper component in your project is by using a package manager to install it, and a ES6 ready environment.